tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 A "web service" is a web-based application that provides resources in a format consumable by other computers.
 Web services include various types of APIs, including both REST and SOAP APIs.
 Web services are basically request and response interactions between clients and servers (a computer makes the request for a resource, and the web service provides the response).

 All APIs that use HTTP protocol as the transport format for requests and responses can be classified as "web services."

-## Language agnostic

 With web services, the client making the request for the resource and the API server providing the response can use any programming language or platform &mdash; it doesn't matter because the message request and response are made through a common HTTP web protocol.

 This is part of the beauty of web services: they are language agnostic and therefore interoperable across different platforms and systems.
 When documenting a REST API, it doesn't matter whether the API is built with Java, Ruby, Python, or some other language.
 The requests are made over HTTP, and the responses are returned through HTTP.

-Each programming language that makes the request will have a different way of submitting a web request and parsing the response, but the way requests for each language are made and the responses retrieved are common operations for the programming language and not usually specific to a particular REST API.

-## SOAP APIs are the predecessor to REST APIs

-Before REST became the most popular web service, SOAP (Simple Object Access Protocol) was much more common.
-To understand REST a little better, it helps to have some context with SOAP.
-This way you can see what makes REST different.

-{% include random_ad.html %}

-### SOAP uses standardized protocols and WSDL files

-SOAP is a standardized protocol that requires XML as the message format for requests and responses.
-As a standardized protocol, the message format is usually defined through something called a WSDL (Web Services Description Language) file.

-The WSDL file defines the allowed elements and attributes in the message exchanges.
-The WSDL file is machine readable and used by the servers interacting with each other to facilitate the communication.

-SOAP messages are enclosed in an "envelope" that includes a header and body, using a specific XML schema and namespace.
-For an example of a SOAP request and response format, see [SOAP vs REST Challenges](http://www.soapui.org/testing-dojo/world-of-api-testing/soap-vs--rest-challenges.html).

-### Problems with SOAP and XML: Too heavy, slow

-The main problem with SOAP is that the XML message format is too verbose and heavy.
-It is particularly problematic with mobile scenarios where file size and bandwidth are critical.
-The verbose message format slows processing times, which makes SOAP interactions lethargic.

-SOAP is still used in enterprise application scenarios (especially with financial institutions) with server-to-server communication, but in the past 5 years, SOAP has largely been replaced by REST, especially for APIs on the open web.

-## REST is a style, not a standard

-Like SOAP, REST (REpresentational State Transfer) uses HTTP as the transport protocol for the message requests and responses.
-However, unlike SOAP, REST is an architectural style, not a standard protocol.
-This is why REST APIs are sometimes called _RESTful_ APIs &mdash; REST is a general style that the API follows.

-A RESTful API might not follow all of the official characteristics of REST as outlined by [Dr. Roy Fielding](https://en.wikipedia.org/wiki/Roy_Fielding), who first described the model.
-Hence these APIs are "RESTful" or "REST-like."
-(Some developers insist on using the term "RESTful" when the API doesn't fulfill all the characteristics of REST, but most people just refer to them as REST APIs regardless.)

-## Requests and Responses

 The following diagram shows the general model of a REST API: